vu-rdm-tech/yoda-vu-nl/getting-started/yoda-disk-windows.md

 ![alt text](screenshots/screenshot-winscp-login-host.png "Screenshot WinSCP: host name setting")

-Enter your user name and password.
+You will be prompted for a name and password.
+If you are an employee or student at Utrecht University, your user name is your Utrecht University email address (in lowercase) and your password is your Solis password.
+External users have usually received their user name via email, along with a link to set their password.

 ![alt text](screenshots/screenshot-winscp-login-credentials.png "Screenshot WinSCP: host name setting")